adamdbradley/stencil-forms/readme.md

 If a `validate()` function is not provided, or it returns `null`, `undefined` or an empty string, and the input passes the constraint validation, then the input is considered valid.

+Additionally, if any of the provided methods within the options throw an error, the error message will set the validation message.

 ### Arguments